Banes-dev/Banes-dev/README.md

 🏫 Curently at 42 Le Havre

-🔎 Looking for a work-study program in C++
+🔎 Looking for a work-study programme in Unreal Engine / C++

-👨‍💻 I'm actually learning C++ and React
+👨‍💻 I'm actually learning Unreal Engine, C++ and React